guyradford/engineering-codetest-php/notes.md

 * notifyStaffMemberAction needs content type setting for response.
 * getPreferenceFor could be replaced by getPreferenceForToday()
 * I dont like the output split between Repository and Controller
+* I dont like the hand cranked XML in the XML Item Renderer
+* I dont like the hand cranked HTML in the HTML Renderer

 ### Actions Taken